EPIC-KITCHENS-100 Challenge

 EPIC-KITCHENS-100 Challenge 🏆

-Proud to have achieved 3rd place in 2021 and remained among the top 3 winners in 2022 at the EPIC-KITCHENS Unsupervised Domain Adaptation Challenge, competing against teams from leading research institutions worldwide.
+3rd place in 2021 and Top 3 in 2022 at the EPIC-KITCHENS Unsupervised Domain Adaptation Challenge.

 2022 — CVPR Workshop